Prayer and Worship

 We will be putting information and links here to help us pray and worship during the COVID-19 pandemic when our normal worship gatherings are suspended.

-Our worship this week is led by Tim Pullen (our Rector) and Karen Hanford (our Curate) is preaching.
+Our worship this week is led by Tim Pullen (our Rector) with Karen Hanford (our Curate) preaching.

 Online resources and apps

 You may wish to use one of the following:

 Prayer and worship

 You can follow the pattern of Daily Prayer page here or download one of the following apps from the App Store or Google Play:

 - Time to Pray from the C of E